-Over time, substance abuse can develop into a dependency, this is known as “substance use disorder.”
+Over time, substance abuse can develop into a dependency known as “substance use disorder.”
 The most common characteristic of this disorder is denial.
 Many experience problems at work, in the home, or with family members.
-They become withdrawn, depressed, agitated, and often unpredictable.
+They become withdrawn, depressed, agitated and often unpredictable.
 Others develop financial and legal problems because of their substance use.
 Despite the negative consequences, many fail to believe that their problems are related to their substance abuse.
 Do not wait for tragedy to strike.

 If you are uncomfortable making the call alone, please reach out to your local Peer Support Members or Chaplains.
 They are there to help.

 To learn more about treatment options or for help finding treatment, you can also visit FindTreatment.gov or call 1-800-662-HELP (4357).

 - National Prescription Drug Take Back Day

 - Alcohol Awareness: The Role of Alcohol in Your Life